PCMSolver/pcmsolver/README.md

 compilers are used:

 1. GCC 4.6, Python 2.7 This build generates _both_ the shared and static
    libraries, linking executables to the former.
-The build is run with and without coverage analysis, the latter being a _debug_ build.
 2. GCC 6.3.0, Python 2.7 This build generates _only_ the static library.
 3. Clang 3.5, GFortran 4.6, Python 3.5 This build generates _both_ the shared and static
    libraries, linking executables to the former.
+4. GCC 4.8, Python 2.7 This is a _debug_ build generating _both_ the shared and static
-The build is run with and without coverage analysis, the latter being a _debug_ build.
+   libraries, linking executables to the former.
+The build is run with coverage analysis for submission to [Codecov](https://codecov.io).

 The build needed for submission to [Coverity scan](https://scan.coverity.com/) is triggered by pushes to the `coverity_scan` branch.
 It is run on